Quadratic Equations in Graph Products of Groups and the Exponent of Periodicity: The Exponent of Periodicity

 We have shown that $h(w_iq^n)$ with $n = \lfloor k / m^2 \rfloor - 2$ is a prefix of $h(w)$.
 Since $h$ is an injective homomorphism, it follows that $w_i q^n$ is a prefix of $w$.
 Hence, $\exp(w) \geq n \geq \Omega(\exp(h(w)))$. \end{proof}

-We conclude this section with a variant of the pumping lemma for regular languages. \begin{lemma} Let~$M$ be a cancellative torsion-free monoid equipped with an admissible normal form~$\nf$.
-Then~$\nf(L)$ is periodically nice for every set~$L \in \Rat(M)$. \end{lemma}
+We conclude this section with a variant of the pumping lemma for regular languages. \begin{lem} Let~$M$ be a cancellative torsion-free monoid equipped with an admissible normal form~$\nf$.
+Then~$\nf(L)$ is periodically nice for every set~$L \in \Rat(M)$. \end{lem}

 \begin{proof} Let~$\cA$ be a finite~$M$-automaton with~$n$ states such that the language~$L = L(\cA)$ is infinite.
 We have to show that then~$\exp(\nf(L)) = \infty$ as well.
 Since~$L$ is infinite, there must exist an element~$w \in L$ such that the shortest path in $\cA$ accepting~$w$ has length greater than~$n$.
 It must therefore visit some state of~$\cA$ twice, yielding a factorization